Cultural Humility

 Definitions

-The term cultural humility was first coined in 1998 by Dr. Melanie Tervalon and Dr. Jann Murray-García, who originally described it as a tool to educate physicians to work with culturally, ethnically, and racially diverse populations in the United States.
+The term cultural humility was first coined in 1998 by Dr. Melanie Tervalon and Dr. Jann Murray-García, who described it as a tool to educate physicians to work with culturally, ethnically, and racially diverse populations in the United States.
 Originally developed to address health disparities and institutional inequities in medicine, cultural humility is now applied in a variety of health services fields.
 Three Things to Know: Cultural Humility

 Cultural humility has been defined as “a lifelong process of self-reflection and self-critique whereby the individual not only learns about another’s culture, but one starts with an examination of her/his own beliefs and cultural identities.”